toddwseattle/ash-attend/README.md

 # ash-attend

-Attendance Demonstration Application for Ashesi Univerisity Web Development Fall 2020
+Attendance Demonstration Application for Ashesi University Web Development Fall 2020

+## File Structure

+### PHP Files

+### JS Files

+The JS directory is a full javascript project with npm and package.json. `node_modules` is placed here; but is part of `.gitignore`.